RubixML/ML/README.md

 >- M. Ester et al. (1996).
 A Densty-Based Algorithm for Discovering Clusters.

 ### Fuzzy C Means
-Probabilistic distance-based clusterer that allows samples to belong to multiple clusters if they fall within a *fuzzy* region controlled by the *fuzz* parameter.
+Distance-based soft clusterer that allows samples to belong to multiple clusters if they fall within a *fuzzy* region controlled by the *fuzz* parameter.

 ##### Interfaces: Learner, Probabilistic, Verbose, Persistable
 ##### Compatibility: Continuous